therootcompany/acme.js/README.md

 > Built with [Bluecrypt ACME](https://git.rootprojects.org/root/bluecrypt-acme.js) (a [Root](https://rootprojects.org) project).

 Please [contact us](mailto:aj@therootcompany.com) if have any questions in regards to our trademark, attribution, and/or visible source policies.
-We want to help to community as we build great software.
+We want to build great software and a great community.

 [bluecrypt.js](https://git.coolaj86.com/coolaj86/bluecrypt.js) |
 MPL-2.0 |